koldunovn/litlum/README.md

 ### Advanced Usage

-This section demonstrates more complex workflows and advanced options for working with the publication reader.
+This section demonstrates more complex workflows and advanced options for working with the LitLum application.

 #### Viewing Individual Publications